 The Birth, Baby & Family Practice and its Business Network provides a range of support and services for expectant parents…

 Birth debrief and/or pregnancy anxiety – Sometimes being pregnant can create stress and anxiety – it could be because your previous birth was tough or it could be because you are worried about your pregnancy and what birth will be like.
 You can book some time with me for a consultation to talk through your concerns.

-Relax & Breathe – a specialised session to learn and develop effective skills for labour & birth
+Relax & Breathe Course – a specialist 3-week course to learn and develop effective skills for labour & birth

 1:1 Birth Preparation – private sessions to focus on your needs for information and support

-With Janine Smith at Birth, Baby & Family – specialists in pregnancy, birth and parent support
+With Janine Smith at Birth, Baby & Family – a specialist in pregnancy, birth and parent support

 Pregnancy Massage and Reflexology